Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Some examples of different payment approaches used by institutions are:

-- one institution involves carers and social workers in establishing the most appropriate way of getting the funding to the young person.
+one institution involves carers and social workers in establishing the most appropriate way of getting the funding to the young person.
 At the beginning of term, if specialist equipment and/or a travel pass is needed, the college purchases this and the cost is deducted from the student’s overall award.
-The remainder is paid to the student in regular instalments.
 In cases where a carer has responsibility for the young person’s finances, meetings are set up with them to decide how payments should be made

-- one institution pays students a greater amount of funding at the start of their course so students can pay for equipment and course-related items.
+one institution pays students a greater amount of funding at the start of their course so they can pay for equipment and course-related items.
 Travel vouchers are used to pay for bus fares.
-The Student Services Team meet with the students regularly to help them with budgeting.
-A percentage of the total bursary funding is kept back as a hardship fund to respond to emergencies that may arise later in the year
+The Student Services Team meet with the students regularly to help them with budgeting

 How to ask a question about the 16 to 19 Bursary Fund